rdv0011/washbasin-recessed-spotlight/README.md

 [Aluminum radiator 100x25](https://www.wish.com/search/aluminum%20radiator/product/5ae2c8115194c93728249dd5?source=search&position=48)

 [3W Warm white LED](https://www.wish.com/search/LED%203W/product/5957245b2038c73845957045?source=search&position=8)
 It is better to use 3W not 1W LED chip.
+The 3W LED has 2.9V drop wich for 4 LEDs gives 11.6V.
+This power supply output is 12.12v.
+The difference is 12.12 - 11.6 = 0.52V.
+If we want current to be 0.125A then resistor nominal is 0.52V / 0.125A = approx. 4 Ohm.
+With the current 0.125A four LEDs do not heat up more than 60C.
+The current limiting resistor dissipates 0.065W.

 All necessary parts